SimmsSays/simmssays.github.io/_posts/2020-03-02-self-care-with-sarah.markdown

 **Q:** How much do you value me-time?

 **A:** Above everything else, I think, because I’m a much better person when I have time to myself.
-It sounds awful but if I don’t take time for myself, and don’t take time to think about my stress levels, then I get very distracted and everything builds up, and explodes…I need to concentrate on myself, to be able to concentrate on other people and have more capacity to do that.
+It sounds awful but if I don’t take time for myself, and don’t take time to think about my stress levels, then I get very distracted and everything builds up, and explodes… I need to concentrate on myself, to be able to concentrate on other people and have more capacity to do that.

 **Q:** Is it hard to find time for yourself at uni?